 In 2017 David Hasselhoff’s hairy, sucked-in dad bod has of course been upgraded to a massively muscular, inked, shaved Dwayne ‘The Rock’ Johnson – whose beachball pectorals also deserve their own credit.

-This movie may be silly, but it seems to know exactly what it’s doing.
+This movie may be silly, but it knows exactly what it’s doing.

 Since his transformation from sweet twink to raging spornosexual, the former High School Musical star’s movie career has – like his shirt – taken off.
 His famous sexualisation has frequently become part of the characters that he plays.